aays/salt_MA/analysis/network/README.md

 See [here](https://github.com/saraelshawa/Network-Mutations) for other scripts.

-Scripts in this repo require the `networkx` Python package.
-This repo also contains scripts for a flux balance analysis using the _C. reinhardtii_ metabolic network, but due to the extremely limited overlap between nodes in this network and genes mutated in our study it was ultimately omitted.
+Scripts in this directory require the `networkx` Python package.
+This directory also contains scripts for a flux balance analysis using the _C. reinhardtii_ metabolic network, but due to the extremely limited overlap between nodes in this network and genes mutated in our study it was ultimately omitted.